Overnight oats with chia seeds are the ultimate healthy breakfast. Easy, fast, zero cooking required.

 - Add the milk, maple syrup, and vanilla extract.
 Stir to combine thoroughly.
 Set aside for 10-15 minutes.

-- Stir the pudding once more to make sure the chia seeds are not clumping up into one big chunk.
-Close the container and chill in the fridge for at least a couple of hours or overnight.
+- Stir the pudding once more to make sure the chia seeds are not clumping together.
+Close the container, and chill in the fridge for at least a couple of hours or overnight.

 - Serve the pudding with fruit, nut butter, and/or extra nuts.
-(Keep in an airtight container in the fridge for up to 5 days.
-If your oats get too thick after a few days, thin them out with a splash of milk.)
+(Keep in an airtight container in the fridge and consume within 5 days.
+If your oats get too thick, thin them out with a splash of milk.)

 Notes